mnemosyne-proj/mnemosyne/mnemosyne/mnemosyne/libmnemosyne/docs/source/index.rst

 the Fact data each time a Card is shown, related Cards (i.e. Cards with different FactViews of the same Fact) are always consistent.

-The actual displaying of the data in a Card is handled by a Renderer.
-The default Renderer takes the fields from the Fact, adds them into a html template and applies a CSS for formatting.
+The actual displaying of the data in a Card is handled by a RenderChain, which details the operations needed to get from the raw data in a Card to a representation of its question and answer, in a form either suitable for displaying in a browser, or exporting to a text file, ... .
+First the raw data is sent through Filters, which perform operations which can be useful for many card types, like expanding relative paths.
+Then this data is assembled in the right order in a Renderer, which can be card type specific.

 At several points in the program, plugin writers can hook in their code using the Hook mechanism.